insure logo

 Medicare eligibility depends on your age or if you have a qualifying medical condition.

 At what age can you get Medicare?
-Most people become eligible for Medicare by turning 65, but Americans with a qualifying medical condition can receive Medicare after they’ve been on disability coverage for a period.
+Most people become eligible for Medicare by turning 65, but eligible beneficiaries with a qualifying medical condition can receive Medicare after they’ve been on disability coverage for a period.

 Also, Americans with end-stage renal disease or amyotrophic lateral sclerosis (Lou Gehrig’s disease) are eligible for the federal health insurance program.